virteal/kudocracy/README.md

 Where is it running ?
 ---------------------

+April 16 2016.
+It's running nowhere right now.
+I'm working on it.

 Either connect to http://kudocracy.com or send a "login" direct message to @Kudocracy using http://twitter.com and then follow the link in the response.